LambdaTest/documentation/docs/clickup-integration.md

 * Set a Status for the task.
 * Assign it to a colleague.
 * Provide a task name.
-* A relevent Description about the UI observation.
+* A relevant Description about the UI observation.
 ---

 <img loading="lazy" src={require('../assets/images/clickup-integration/clickup-7.webp').default} alt="clickup integration" width="1364" height="654" className="doc_img"/>